joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 - In [main.tsx](../../end-to-end-example/client/src/main.tsx) we configure the library and wrap our own app with the `PasswordlesContextProvider` as well as with the `Passwordless` component.
 Also we add the `<Fido2Toast />` container, to display the [FIDO2 "toast"](#fido2toast--component).
 - In [App.tsx](../../end-to-end-example/client/src/App.tsx) we use the `usePasswordless` hook to understand the user's sign-in status, provide a button to sign out, and toggle show/hide the authenticators manager (part of the [FIDO2 "toast"](#fido2toast--component)).
-- In [StepUpAuth.tsx](../../end-to-end-example/client/src/StepUpAuth.tsx) we show how to execute SMS OTP Step Up Authentication.

 #### Configuration